-Our Kelowna dentists perform bone grafts and sinus lifts to strengthen your jaw bone and improve your oral health.
+Our Kelowna dentists perform bone grafts and sinus lifts to help strengthen your jaw bone and improve your oral health.

 What is a Bone Graft?